Abelian varieties with prescribed embedding and full embedding degrees: Abstract

 \section{Abstract}

-We study the problem of the embedding degree of an abelian variety over a finite field which is vital in pairing-based cryptography.
-In particular, we show that for a prescribed CM field $L$ of degree $\geq 4$, prescribed integers $m$, $n$ and a prime $l\equiv 1 \pmod{mn}$, there exists an ordinary abelian variety over a finite field with endomorphism algebra $L$, embedding degree $n$ with respect to $l$ and the field extension generated by the $l$-torsion points of degree $mn$ over the field of definition.
+We study the problem of the embedding degree of an abelian variety over a finite field.
+In particular, we show that for a prescribed CM field $L$ of degree $\geq 4$, prescribed integers $m$, $n$ and a prescribed prime $\ell\equiv 1 \pmod{m\cdot n}$ that splits completely in $L$, there exists an ordinary abelian variety over a prime finite field with endomorphism algebra $L$, embedding degree $n$ with respect to $\ell$ and full embedding degree $m\cdot n$ with respect to $\ell$.
 We also study a class of absolutely simple higher dimensional abelian varieties whose endomorphism algebras are central over imaginary quadratic fields.